PavelSusloparov/git-hook/README.md

-## Prepend commit with the JIRA ticket number
+## Prepend commit with the JIRA ticket number and gitmoji

 OCD approved.